neondatabase/website/content/docs/guides/liquibase-workflow.md

    ![Create branch dialog](/docs/manage/create_branch.png)
 4. Enter a name for the branch.
 Let's call it `dev1`.
 5. Leave `main` selected as the parent branch, where the `blog` database was created.
 6. Leave the remaining default settings.
-You want to create a branch from **Head** to include the latest data, and you need a compute endpoint to connect to the copy of the `blog` database on the branch.
+Creating a branch from **Head** creates a branch with the latest data, and a compute endpoint is required to connect to the database on the branch.
 8. Click **Create Branch** to create your branch.

 ## Retrieve your Neon database connection strings